-3.1 Goals for the Project: During the course of the project, Cass County Soil Conservation District (SCD) will aim to restore recreational use within the Maple River Watershed through the implementation of Best Management Practices (BMP) targeted to reduce E. Coli bacteria.
-As a secondary goal the SCD will use education and promotion of water quality management and BMP implementation to improve land management, promote soil health, and reduce nutrient and sediment loads on cropland acres to restore water quality in the Maple River Watershed.
+3.1 Goals for the Project: During the course of the project, Cass County Soil Conservation District (SCD) will aim to restore recreational use and aquatic life uses of the impaired reaches of the Maple River Watershed, as recognized in the 2018 Integrated Report.
+This goal will be achieved through the implementation of Best Management Practices (BMP).
+This is a long-term goal and will be achieved through multiple phases of 319 projects.
+Education and promotion of water quality management practices and BMP implementation to establish improving trends for E. coli bacteria, and reduce estimated nutrient and sediment annual loads from cropland acres within priority sub watersheds identified with PTMApp.
+BMP implementation will be targeted toward priority fields found or catchments in these sub watersheds.